-ICJ to hear Nicaragua case against Germany for ‘facilitating Gaza genocide’
+ICJ hears Nicaragua’s case against Germany for ‘facilitating Gaza genocide’

 Will the ICJ’s latest orders help Palestinians under attack in Gaza?

-Nicaragua has hauled Germany before the International Court of Justice (ICJ), demanding judges impose emergency measures to stop Berlin from providing Israel with weapons and other assistance.

-Germany has hit back at the allegations, with Sebastian Fischer, spokesman for the German Federal Foreign Office, telling reporters in advance of the hearings: “We reject the allegations from Nicaragua.”
+Germany, which will respond on Tuesday, has hit back at the allegations, with Sebastian Fischer, spokesman for the German Federal Foreign Office, telling reporters in advance of the hearings: “We reject the allegations from Nicaragua.”

 “Germany has violated neither the Genocide Convention nor international humanitarian law, and we will demonstrate this in full before the International Court of Justice,” added Fischer.